VisualNeuroscience-UH/CxSystem/docs/config_tutorial.rst

-NeuronGroup()
+Neuron Group
 ---------------

 The NeuronGroup()s are defined using the G (as in Group) keyword.
-This row_type is basically used for defining the NeuronGroup()s in brian2.
+This row_type is basically used for defining the NeuronGroup()s in Brian2.
 Following parameters are implemented for defining the NeuronGroup():

 	:param: **<idx>{int}:** Index of the NeuronGroup().